 I would be remiss if I failed to tell this particular story about Drill Instructor Valdez.
 It’s the one story that doesn’t pertain directly to me.
-I’m so happy it didn’t, because it was one of the most brutal things done to recruits, that I’ve ever heard of.
+I’m so happy it didn’t, because it was one of the most brutal things done to recruits that I’ve ever heard of.

 At night there is always somebody assigned to “fire watch” duty.
 There are a couple of reasons that this is done, and one of them is extremely valid.
 If there is a fire or some other emergency, the fire watch wakes everybody up in time to evacuate.

 The "platoon" I was assigned to was in direct competition with three other platoons that make up the training "company."
 The competitions consist of close order drill, rifle range, inspections, physical testing, and practical examinations on several subjects.
-The training for most of these things is pretty much self evident and the drill instructors are closely involved with it.
+The training for most of these things is pretty much cut and dry and the drill instructors are closely involved with it.
 The only part that actually involves some discretionary effort is related to studying for the examinations.
 There wasn’t enough time to study as a group, so we had to study at night instead of sleeping.

 That evening the five recruits were called into the duty hut one at a time.
 The Platoon Commander was on duty but left before the “punishment” commenced.
 I’m not sure why he left, but I believe it was to ensure that he could deny knowing about it (plausible deniability).
 As I said the recruits went to the duty hut one at a time.
 The were asked if they had studied on the nights in question or if they had played cards.
 I guess they knew the jig was up because they all admitted to it.

 Here is where it gets ugly.
 They made each of them bend over a desk and then beat their thighs and butt with a broom stick.
 We could hear it happening.
 Whenever one of them would cry out in pain they were screamed at to shut up.